Arizona Wildlife Viewing

 - It can provide a fun and inexpensive activity for the entire family to enjoy together.

-- It is a relaxing experience that provides a reconnection to nature.
+- It is a relaxing experience that provides a connection to nature.

 - Observers can gain a better understanding of how wildlife acts in their natural environment, including how they forage for food, where they live and their interactions with other wildlife.